lmantheminer/gyroboy/README.md

 # gyroboy
 ** THIS IS NOT A WORKING PROGRAM **

-The file gyroboy.txt is a "C++ like" pseudo program for lego self balancing robot Gyro Boy
+The file gyro_boy.txt is a "C++ like" pseudo program for lego self balancing robot Gyro Boy

 The pseudo program is not originally created, but is translated from the official LEGO Mindstorm EV3 Gyro Boy Program